How Much Does It Cost to Live In Finland?

 SPORTS & LEISURE

-Finland is the sportive country and people here are striving to be fit and healthy.
+Finland is a sportive country and people here are striving to be fit and healthy.

 The Finnish kids are involved in lots of sporting activities like football, gymnastics, ice hockey, and floorball.